swcarpentry/DEPRECATED-bc/python/testing/Readme.md

 # Quality Assurance Exercise

-Can you think of other tests to make for the fibonacci function?
+Can you think of other tests to make for the Fibonacci function?
 I promise there are at least two.

 Implement one new test in test_fib.py, run nosetests, and if it fails, implement